steffenmueller4/steffenmueller4.github.io/_posts/2021-06-02-interdependencies-between-organization-and-architecture.md

 Originally developed by Eric Evans in the 2000er years (see also: {% cite Evans2003 %}), Domain-driven Design (DDD) is about designing software based on models of the domain.
 The domain models, therefore, act as a Ubiquitious Language and as a conceptual foundation for the design of the software {% cite Fowler2014 %}.

-When building Microservices, a very important thing is to find the right scope for these microservices when migrating an old legacy application to microservices or building new applications.
+When building microservices, a very important thing is to find the right scope for these microservices.
-Thereby, overlapping or unknown domains as well as unclear interrelationships between teams were often the underlying reasons of such problems.
+Overlapping or unknown domains as well as unclear interrelationships between teams are often the underlying reasons of problems with microservices.
-Here, Domain-driven Design (DDD) may be a tool which can help.
+Here, Domain-driven Design (DDD) is considered to be a "tool" which can help (see also: {% cite Newman2019 %}).

 A central pattern in DDD is the Bounded Context.
-Bounded Contexts should encapsulate a certain set of assumptions, a common Ubiquitous Language, and a particular domain model in a coherent environment.
+Bounded Contexts encapsulate a certain set of assumptions, a common Ubiquitous Language, and a particular domain model in a coherent environment.
-Via those Bounded Contexts, the software can be divided into smaller parts with clear boundaries and interfaces between each other.
+Via Bounded Contexts, the software can be divided into smaller parts with clear boundaries and interfaces between each other.

 DDD, furthermore, tries to define the interfaces between those smaller parts - so, relationships between Bounded Contexts - in a variety of ways {% cite Fowler2014 %} (see also: {% cite Brandolini2009 %}).
 Via so-called Context Mapping,